-Please see attached appeals document.
+We have found significant grounds for appeal too long to be included in this field, so please see attached appeals document.

-CONFIRMATION NOTICE ON EIA PORTAL (if required)

-In accordance with Section 41(1) f of the Fisheries (Amendment) Act 1997, where an Environmental Impact Assessment (EIA) is required for the project in question, please provide a copy of the confirmation notice, or established under Section 172A of the Planning and Development 2 below for further information). included on the portal es box below: Please tick the relevant bo on Notice is enclosed with this Notice of Appeal EIA Portal Confirmation uch as ect's inclusion on EIA Portal is enclosed or set out below (such as Other evidence of Project the Portal ID Number) the EIA eted in the Application stage/the Project does not appear on the EL An EIA was not complete Portal Details of other evidence 6106125 Date 26/06/ Signed by the Appellant Please note that this form will only be accepted by REGISTERED POST or handed in to the ALAB offices appeals, otherwise the st be received on or before the closing date for receipt of appea appeal will be deemed invalid.
-Payment of fees must the EIA 6106125 handed in to the ALA ect's inclusion on EIA Portal is enclosed or set out below (such as eted in the Application stage/the Project does not appear on the EI.
-Date Date Date Date Does not appear on the EI.
-Date Da Other evidence of Project the Portal ID Number) An EIA was not complete Portal Details of other evidence Signed by the Appellant Please note that this fo
+In accordance with Section 41(1) f of the Fisheries (Amendment) Act 1997, where an Environmental Impact Assessment (EIA) is required for the project in question, please provide a copy of the confirmation notice, or other evidence (such as the Portal ID Number) that the proposed aquaculture the subject of this appeal is included on the portal established under Section 172A of the Planning and Development Act 2000.
+(See Explanatory Note at Appendix 2 below for further information).
+Please tick the relevant box below: EIA Portal Confirmation Notice is enclosed with this Notice of Appeal

+Other evidence of Projec the Portal ID Number) t's inclusion on EIA Portal is enclosed or set out belov v (such as An EIA was not complet Portal ed in the App lication stage/th e Project do es not appear on the EIA ✓ Details of other evidence N/A Signed by the Appellant - er - er - 1 200 Date 23-6 -2025

+Please note that this form will only be accepted by REGISTERED POST or handed in to the ALAB offices

+Payment of fees must be received on or before the closing date for receipt of appeals, otherwise the appeal will be deemed invalid.